virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 [This](https://medium.com/@camrongodbout/tensorflow-in-a-nutshell-part-one-basics-3f4403709c9d) is a good resume of the latter.
 [Another beginner tutorial from google](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0).
 [This](https://www.youtube.com/watch?v=k5c-vg4rjBw&t=246s) is about the TensorFlow 2.0 update.
 These [1](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-1/) and [2](https://jacobbuckman.com/post/tensorflow-the-confusing-parts-2/) explain the "hard" things to grasp of TensorFlow.
-Higly recommended.
+Highly recommended.

 Now you're most likely familiar with **TensorFlow as a tool**, and it's time to understand **how to use** it to build large scale Neural Networks.